gbezyuk/koa-react-router-isomorphic-example/README.md

 ```

 ## Features
-* Three routes: index, about, 404
+* Four routes: index, about, contacts, 404
 * Server-side rendering using Koa
 * Asset bundling using WebPack
 * ES6 with Babel